htool/signalk-trigger/README.md

 for each trigger the following values are required:

 #### condition
-The condition that should trigger the even, uses [jexl](https://github.com/TomFrost/jexl) to evaluate the expression.
+The condition that should trigger the event, uses [jexl](https://github.com/TomFrost/jexl) to evaluate the expression.
 The full signak tree for the specified vessel is available.
 The following expression would create an event when the vessel is going faster than 3 m/s : `navigation.speedOverGround.value > 3`

 #### context
 The vessel for which this condition should be checked.